BetterBite/sss-coursework/README.md

 ```
 $ python3 main.py --overflow-length=<overflow_length> --execve-gen-exploit --shellcode-gen-exploit --program=<program_file_name> --shellcode=<shellcode_file_name>
 ```
+All arguments except `--program` are optional.

+`--overflow-length` specifies the buffer overflow length (if you know it), otherwise it performs simple fuzzing to find the buffer overflow length

 `--execve-gen-exploit` will create a file called `badfile_execve` containing the ROP code which will execute the input execve command.